microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 ```

 Validation errors:
-- Validate that `opcode` equals `MaybeReorderThread`.
 - Validate that `coherence hint` is not undef.
 - Validate that `num coherence hint bits from LSB` is not undef.

-Validation warnings:
-- If `num coherence hint bits from LSB` is constant, validate that it is less than or equal to 32.

 #### HitObject_SetShaderTableIndex